finli/RNA_mutations/Movie script.md

 Our early analysis has shown some promising results.
 We tested cancerous and non-cancerous SNPs.
 We found that there were more cancerous SNPs in the structural regions, indicating that the changes in those regions were more dangerous.
 [show picture of table]

-In the future, understanding and targeting ncRNA mutations could lead to personalized treatments for cancers like breast cancer, resulting in better outcomes and more precise care.
+In the future, understanding and targeting ncRNA mutations could lead to personalized treatments for cancers, resulting in better outcomes and more precise care.

 [Closing Scene: Fade out with the message “Unlocking the Power of ncRNA for a Personalized Future in Cancer Treatment, include logo”]

 Narrator (final thought):

 The future of cancer treatment is unfolding, and it all begins with unraveling the mysteries of ncRNA through the groundbreaking 3D banana solution.
 [End]
 [Background fades out, end of video]